Azure/Azure-AI-Content-Safety-Private-Preview/Public Preview Doc.md

 The response code should be `201` .

-### Add or modify a term in the list
+### Add a blockitem/blockitems

 > **NOTE:**
 >
-> There will be some delay after you add or edit a term before it takes effect on text analysis, usually **not exceeding 5 minutes**.
+> We will support to add multiple blockitems within one API call.

 1. Use method **PATCH**.
 2. The relative path should be "/text/blocklists/{blocklistName}:addBlockItems?api-version=2023-04-30-preview".
 3. In the url path  parameter, enter the **blocklistName** that you want to add (in our example, **1234**).
-4. In the text parameter, enter the term (in our example, idiot ).
+4. In the description parameter, enter the description (in our example: this is a sample item ), the maximum length of dscritpion is 1024 characters.
-5. Substitute `<Endpoint>` with your endpoint.
+5. In the text parameter, enter the blockterm (in our example: idiot ), we support **array of blockItems** to add, the maximum length of blockitem is 128 characters.
-6. Paste your subscription key into the `Ocp-Apim-Subscription-Key` field.
+6. Substitute `<Endpoint>` with your endpoint.
-7. Enter the following JSON in the **Request body** field, for example:
+7. Paste your subscription key into the `Ocp-Apim-Subscription-Key` field.

 #### Python